fusion809/fusion809.github.io-old2/_posts/DE/05-cinnamon.md

 {% include Links/image.html image="operating-systems/Linux-Mint-17.3.png" width="1130px" float="none" description="Cinnamon running on Linux Mint 17.3" %}

 ### Background
-**Cinnamon** is a GNOME 3 fork developed for Linux Mint that is similarly heavy on SRU.
+[**Cinnamon**](http://cinnamon.linuxmint.com/) is a GNOME 3 fork developed for Linux Mint that is similarly heavy on SRU.
 It provides a more traditional user interface than GNOME 3, with its appearance more closely resembling that of GNOME 2 than GNOME 3.
 Compared to the GNOME 2 fork, MATE, that was originally released roughly the same time as it (in 2011 &mdash; the year that GNOME 3 was released), it is significantly more configurable but also heavier on SRU.
 In fact, I would argue it is even more configurable than its parent, GNOME 3.
 Like its parent, however, this configuration is done via the use of extensions/plugins, themes and its system settings GUI.
 Its major disadvantages are mostly related to its SRU, instability, lack of Wayland support and lack of distribution-independent support.

+It is written in C++, JavaScript and Python (source: [its GitHub repository](https://github.com/linuxmint/Cinnamon)).

 ### Components
 * **Display server/window system**: X11.